Welcome to the MultiCare Patient Guide. We’ve bundled some of the most important information our patients need into one place.

 VALUABLES: If I retain any valuables, such as wedding rings, jewelry, wrist watches, dentures, eyeglasses, hearing aids or other personal effects, instead of sending them home or placing them in safekeeping with MultiCare, MultiCare shall not be responsible for loss or damage to any personal property kept by me.
 I acknowledge that MultiCare recommends that I do not bring or keep valuables with me during my time at MultiCare facilities.

-DISPOSAL OF REMOVED TISSUE: I allow my physician or surgeon, and/or MultiCare, to decide whether to retain or dispose of any tissue removed during any examination, treatment or procedure(s).
+DISPOSAL OF REMOVED TISSUE: I allow my physician or surgeon, and/or MultiCare, to decide whether to collect or dispose of any tissue removed during any examination, treatment or procedure(s).

-PATIENT SATISFACTION SURVEYS: I agree that MultiCare may contact me after my care or treatment to ask about my experience as a patient.
+PATIENT SATISFACTION SURVEYS: I agree that MultiCare may contact me by phone, email or text message after my care or treatment to ask about my experience as a patient.
 I understand that MultiCare uses an independent agency to do this survey.
 I know I am not required to respond to the survey, and my participation (or not) in any survey will not impact any care that I receive.

 DISRUPTIVE BEHAVIOR: I understand that MultiCare has a “zero tolerance” policy for disruptive behavior, which includes any behavior that makes it difficult for the care team to provide services.
+Disruptive behavior includes making discriminatory or threatening remarks to the care team or other patients and visitors.
 This policy protects all patients, families, visitors and MultiCare employees and providers.
 I agree to report any disruptive behavior to my health care team and I will take all steps that I reasonably can to avoid participating in any disruptive behavior myself, or through any friends or family members.
 Individuals engaged in disruptive behavior may be precluded from calling, visiting or otherwise participating in my care.

 PATIENT RIGHTS BY LAW